looprock/cloudstack_migrator/README.md

 This script was written to work with hosts running under KVM with local storage pools on each node.
 If you're doing something else, your mileage may vary.

 # Usage
 Unfortunately, this script uses both the [cloudstack API client](https://github.com/vast-engineering/cloudstack-python-client) and cloudmonkey.
-The only other strange dependency is paramiko.

 The reason for this is because I started out using only the client and, due to some issues, eventually reverted to cloudmonkey for most of the heavy lifting.
 Sorry!

+The only other strange module dependency is paramiko.

 Set up passwordless ssh authentication and populate known_hosts files for all the servers in your cluster so they can transfer the data volume disk images between them.